bbland99/TensorFlow-IDM-MIDI-Generator/README.md

 I have changed Matteo's version (Pop Music) that included MIDI files of popular music, to have IDM MIDI files.
-The artists that are included in this MIDI collection are Aphex Twin, Autechre, Boards of Canada, Oneohtrix Point Never, and a few Animal Collective songs ( to mix things up a bit :) )
+The artists that are included in this MIDI collection are Aphex Twin, Autechre, Boards of Canada, Oneohtrix Point Never, a few Animal Collective songs ( to mix things up a bit :) ), and the only Burial MIDI file that I could find.

 The github links for the creators can be found below: https://github.com/llSourcell